DorianLeci/Internship-6-sql2/README.md

 ```
 Internship-6-sql2
 ```
-You can load create tables and insert data into database in two ways
+You can create tables and insert data into database in two ways

 1)After creating database with given name,right click on it then find Restore in the menu.After clicking on Restore in folder <b>Backup</b> find file "Internship-6-sql2-backup.sql" which is database backup and click ok.
 (If you can not find file-in file explorer click on SQL File so it searches for right file type).